runtimeverification/proof-checker/proof-language.md

 `Symbol <u32>`
 :   Push a `Symbol` onto the stack.

-`MetaVar <u32>`
-:   Consume the first five entries from the stack (corresponding to the
-    meta-requirements), and push an `MetaVar` onto the stack.

 `Implication`/`Application`/`Exists`/`Mu`
 :   Consume the two patterns from the stack,
     and push an implication/application/exists/mu to the stack